 Joint pain:

-Joint pain is usually preceded by stiffness and inflammation.
+Stiffness and inflammation frequently come before joint pain.
 Many patients find that joint discomfort improves with rest and increases with activity.

 Muscle pain: